Wondering about a Service Dog for Anemia?

 The thing about having a service dog is the dog needs to be able to do a particular work or “task” that is directly related to your disability.

 So, in order to figure out if a service dog would be able to help your particular issues, consider what the dog might be able to do for you and your unique situation.
-The scope of tasks that service dogs can do is almost unlimited.

 - What symptoms of anemia are debilitating for me?